snl-dakota/dakota/docs/user/usingdakota/studytypes/uq.rst

 Polynomial Chaos Expansion for Rosenbrock
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+..
+   TODO:
+   %The term ``Polynomial Chaos'' refers to the representation of a stochastic
+   %process as a polynomial expansion in random (or stochastic) variables.
+This
+   %representation acts as a response surface that maps stochastic inputs to
+   %stochastic outputs.
+Desired statistics can then be obtained from the
+   %response surface either analytically or by re-sampling the fast surrogate.
+   %Additional details regarding the method are provided in

 A typical Dakota input file for performing an uncertainty quantification using PCE is shown in :numref:`uq:examples:pce_input`.
 In this